eventnetusa/eventnet/src/_vip/health-safety-designs.md

   partner integration
 content_section:
   - text_block_markdown: >-
-      **As providers re-enter markets for 2020/21, our redesigned Social Distance Marketing Events create Group and Medicare outreach space for safe engagement with current and potential customers.**
+      **As providers re-enter markets for 2020/21, our redesigned Socially Distanced Marketing Events create Medicare outreach space for safe engagement with current and potential customers.**

       **EventNetUSA Support:**<br>\- Source, secure and route venues for